 On top of this, Trenbolone is also liver toxic and this can potentially be fatal in the worst cases.
 Then you have all the other usual issues such as increased blood pressure/cholesterol, heart problems and the works.
 Plus there are the risks that come from injections and the risks that come from using substances you bought illicitly online.
 All in all, this is very much not a safe decision.

 So if you’re trying to reduce these side effects, you might therefore be interested in whether there is any difference between the two most popular forms: acetate and enanthate.

 The difference between these is the ester that is used, which is the organic compound that carries the Trenbolone through the body.
 This essentially impacts primarily on the half-life, which tells you how long the substance remains in your system and how often you need to inject as a result.

 Whereas acetate lasts just 48 hours, enanthate lasts for 5-7 days.
 In terms of which is safer, a shorter half-life of course gives you more opportunity to monitor the effects and decide if you want to continue dosing – but it also means more injection marks.

 The only other difference is ‘Tren cough’ which is thought to be more common for acetate users.
 While this isn’t fully understood, it likely is to do with the ester.
 It’s not life-threatening but it sure is annoying!

 So the safest option would be to start on acetate and then to switch to enanthate once that has dried up.
 Or…

 The Better Option

 Then again, you could always go for the better option, which is to use something entirely safe.
-Trenorol from Crazy Bulk.
-This is a substance that has been specifically formulated to work just like Trenbolone but that uses entirely natural ingredients to safely increase testosterone production.
+Trenorol from Crazy Bulk is a powerful alternative that mimics Trenbolone without any side effects.
+Its great for both bulking and cutting cycles.